 - PCIe version

 - The VRM size and phase power design

 - Amount of ports and slots and their version

-There are three series of chipset by both Intel and AMD for consumer grade motherboards.
+There are three series of chipsets by both Intel and AMD for consumer-grade motherboards.

 AMD Motherboard Chipsets

 - A series, such as the A320 and the A520, for budget, builds

 - B series, such as the B450 and B550, for mid-range builds

 - X series, such as the X470 and the X570, for enthusiasts and high-end build